datalad-handbook/book/docs/usecases/encrypted_annex.rst

 If we want to add another encryption key, the step above can be repeated with ``keyid+=...``.

-With this setup, whenever a new data file is generated, the addition process would involve:
+With this setup, whenever a new data file is uploaded into the dataset on the server, this file needs to be saved, pushed to encrypted storage, and finally, the unencrypted file needs to be dropped:

 ::